Galicia (Spain): Climate

+Source 2: AEMET"Valores climatológicos normales: A Coruña".
+AEMET.
+Retrieved 30 August 2026.

 Government and politics

 Local government

 Galicia has partial self-governance, in the form of a devolved government, established on 16 March 1978 and reinforced by the Galician Statute of Autonomy, ratified on 28 April 1981.
 There are three branches of government: the executive branch, the Xunta de Galicia, consisting of the President and the other independently elected councillors; the legislative branch consisting of the Galician Parliament; and the judicial branch consisting of the High Court of Galicia and lower courts.